adelphinsucasa/adelphinsucasa/README.md

 I worked in 2 big companies, Coca Cola, and a supermarket chain as a programmer and finally as a TIC manager for 15 years and also as a professor of computer science at the same university where I studied.
 I was able to learn to work in a team, listen to partners or students and understand their point of view, teach people and do hard research to solve complex projects like ERP, HHRR, Point of Sales, and Accounting.

 For the last 5 years I have worked as a freelancer, with over 300 projects focused on programming, such as macro programming, socket client-server development, and relational database systems with Access, MySQL, SQL Server, and PostgreSQL.
 I also work part-time as a remote data analyst for a large international company.
 However, I focus on web programming with a lot of experience gained through my programming life and the current advanced course on Microverse.
-Feel free to check out these 4 projects I've been working on the last few days.
+Feel free to check out these 6 projects I've been working on the last few days.

 <ul>
 <li><a href="https://github.com/adelphinsucasa/Portfolio-Setup-and-mobile-first" target="_blank">Jose Delphin Portfolio</a></li>
 <li><a href="https://github.com/adelphinsucasa/Capstone-Project" target="_blank">Capstone Project Jose Delphin</a></li>
 <li><a href="https://github.com/adelphinsucasa/Awesome-Books-with-ES6" target="_blank">Awesome Books</a></li>
 <li><a href="https://github.com/adelphinsucasa/To-Do-List" target="_blank">To Do List</a></li>
+ <li><a href="https://github.com/adelphinsucasa/leaderboard" target="_blank">Leaderboard</a></li>
+ <li><a href="https://github.com/adelphinsucasa/Capstone-Project-with-Kanban-board" target="_blank">Javascript Capstone Project</a></li>
 </ul>

 I'm available for hire.
 I am looking for an opportunity to help with my technical skills, and I am open to working with complex projects as a **full stack developer**.